The Language of Generalization: Case Study 1: Generic Language

 Generic language is the premier case study for generalizations in language.
 Generics have been studied extensively in the cognitive and developmental psychological literatures and have deep implications for wide ranging phenomena from stereotype propagation (Rhodes et al., 2012) to motivation (Cimpian et al., 2007).
-Heretofore, no formal model has been able to pass the most basic empirical test for generics: knowing when they are true and false.
+Heretofore, no models have been articulated with enough precision to make quantitative predictions about endorsement decisions, deciding whether a statement is true or false.
 This empirical case study demonstrates that a semantics based on the prevalence of the feature is tenable despite of alleged counterexamples (e.g., \enquote{Robins lay eggs} vs. \enquote{Robins are female}).
 The key theoretical insight is that the truth-functional semantics is underspecified, or vague, and resolved in context by a process of probabilistic inference.
 Our model provides a clear delineation of world knowledge (formalized as a prevalence prior) from the semantics of generics.
 We return to this point, and its implications for theory-building, in the general discussion.

 In explaining the variable endorsements of generics, we related the referent prevalence (e.g., the percentage of robins that lay eggs) and the prevalence prior (e.g., the prevalence of laying eggs for different kinds of animals) to the endorsement of the generalization (e.g., \enquote{Robins lay eggs}) via an information-theoretic communicative model where the meaning of a generic is simple but underspecified.
 In this case study, we used generic statements about familiar animal categories, which has long been the cleanest domain for testing semantic theories of generics by providing minimal comparison like \enquote{Robins lay eggs} vs. \enquote{Robins are female}.
 However, modeling familiar category generics is a correlational analysis: The relevant quantities in the model were measured rather than manipulated.
 We now seek to demonstrate how these quantities are causally related to endorsement, by manipulating referent prevalence (Case Study 2) and prevalence priors (Case Study 3).
 In addition, we take this opportunity to highlight the generality of the theory, by performing these additional empirical tests in different domains for generalization: events and causes.